iv4xr-project/iv4xr-framework/README.md

 ### Section 3: Use Cases
 <a name="section3"></a>

+By a _use case_ we mean a typical way of using iv4xr.
+In particular a 'use case' does NOT refer to a 'case study'.

 Iv4xr provides more than just basic test agents.
 The features include e.g. explorative testing and user/player experience testing.
 This section explains several typical use cases of iv4xr testing, making use its features.

 Regardless the use case, note that iv4xr always need an [interface for controlling and observing the SUT](#section1) and its related components, as explained in Section 1.